nebulab/omnes/README.md

 You can also publish an instance of a class including [`Omnes::Event`](lib/omnes/event.rb).
 The only fancy thing it provides is an OOTB event name generated based on the class name.
-In fact, you can use anything responding to `#omnes_event_name`.

 ```ruby
 class OrderCreatedEvent